apady/auto-deploy/README.md

 ```
 After configuring all the prerequisite parameters, try to run `apady_env`.
 When seeing this, it's done!
 ```
- Welcome to use Apady auto deploy script @author lishen chen
+ Welcome to use Apady auto deploy tool @author lishen chen

       @email frankchenls@outlook.com